 - 10. Your used graphics card is using a modded BIOS

 - 11. The game you’re playing isn’t well-optimized

 Your GPU usage is very low because you’re using integrated graphics, there’s a driver issue, you have a CPU bottleneck, or the game you’re playing isn’t optimized.
 Possible fixes are reinstalling drivers, upgrading or overclocking your CPU, and adjusting certain game settings.

 1. Your computer is using integrated graphics

-If your CPU has an integrated GPU, the integrated GPU can be in direct use instead of your graphics card.
+If your CPU has an integrated GPU, it can be used directly instead of your graphics card.

-The graphics card isn’t doing anything when the computer runs on the integrated GPU.
+The graphics card does nothing when the computer runs on the integrated GPU.
 You can still see it in the Task Manager and performance tracking programs.

 If this happens, you’ll see 0-1% GPU usage on the graphs.

 Moreover, some CPUs have powerful integrated graphics that run AAA titles at lower resolutions.
 This might have deceived you in the first place.